Stieltjes analytic functions and higher order linear differential equations: Differential equations and applications

 Note how the hypothesis $1+\beta\Delta g\neq0$ appears.
-Essentially assures that the solution of~\eqref{eqdeflit} does not need to vanish at a certain discontinuity point of $g$, but it its not needed to compute the solution or to guarantee existence and uniqueness.
-See how that relate to us on Remark~\ref{remexpigmult}, it is precisely telling the same.
+It essentially guarantees that the solution of~\eqref{eqdeflit} does not vanish at a certain discontinuity point of $g$, but it is not needed to compute the solution or to guarantee existence and uniqueness.
+See how that relates to Remark~\ref{remexpigmult}, as it is precisely stating the same.
 From Theorem~\ref{solecder}, we know that $\operatorname{exp}(\lambda;0)\in\mathcal{AC}_g([0,T],\mathbb{F})$ solves equation~\eqref{eqdeflit} for $\beta=\lambda$, so the exponential series and the exponential function defined on \cite{RodrigoTheory} and \cite{Onfirst} match for $x\geq 0$.

 The computations made on Proposition~\ref{expigmultpro} were already shown in \cite[Theorem 4.2]{Onfirst}, as they calculated a explicit solution of~\eqref{eqdeflit}.
 Notice that formula~\eqref{32154000003265} is proven in \cite[Theorem 4.2]{Onfirst} as well.
 They say the solution of~\eqref{eqdeflit} is the solution of the same differential equation associated with $g^C$ multiplied by the solution associated with $g^B$.
 We managed to reconstruct all of this results independently, basing our proofs on properties of Stieltjes-analytic functions and $g$-monomial series. \end{rem}